uselagoon/lagoon/docs/interacting/ssh.md

 ## Copying files

-The common case of copying a file into your `cli` pod can be acheived with the usual SSH-compatible tools.
+The common case of copying a file into your `cli` pod can be achieved with the usual SSH-compatible tools.

 ### scp